Directed Study and Other Individualized Options

 For more information, contact CLA Student Services at 612-625-2020 or visit 16 Johnston Hall.

 Registration and Credit

-Most CLA departments offer a Directed Study and/or a Directed Research registration as part of their curriculum.
-(The Directed Study number is often 3993 or 5993.)
-See the department to obtain the correct course number.
+Most CLA departments offer a Directed Study/Directed Research registration as part of their curriculum.
+Contact the department to obtain the course number.
 Students register for the Directed Study option that corresponds with the sponsoring faculty member's department.

 Click the link to the right to download and fill out the Student/Faculty Contract.
 After you have completed the contract, make sure you, the faculty evaluator, and the department all sign it.
 You should then take it to CLA Student Services in 16 Johnston Hall, where you'll receive a class permission number that will allow you to register for your Directed Study project.
 If you are working on an EXC or IND opportunity, we may have to work with other offices to set this up for you.
 You will not be able to leave with permission and should expect to wait a couple of days for processing.

 Deadlines: If you are an undergraduate CLA student, you have until the end of the 10th week of the semester to visit 16 Johnston Hall to receive your class permission number.
 After that point, you will need to petition to late add the course which requires an Academic Policy Petition completed and signed by advising office staff, and One Stop will need to register the course for you.

 All other students registering with a CLA student/faculty contract have until the end of the 2nd week of the semester to receive a class permission number from 16 Johnston Hall to register.
 After that, they will need to petition to late add the course through their college office.
 Graduate students can submit their late add petitions online.